Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Other margins of adjustment to minimum wage hikes

 \subsection{Demand feedback}

 This paper treats minimum wage hikes as a cost shock to cannabis establishments.
-However, it is conceivable that by raising the incomes of low-wage workers, minimum wage hikes may affect demand for cannabis products.
-This in turn may contribute to the retail price effects found in the main part of the paper.\footnote{\cite{leung2021} finds more than full minimum wage pass-through to grocery store prices in the U.S. and attributes part of the price effect to demand feedback.} It is particularly important to investigate this channel in the context of the cannabis industry, since retail cannabis employees may be avid cannabis consumers themselves.
-To test for demand effects I estimate the following variant of equation \ref{eq:2} for retailers:
+However, it is conceivable that by raising the incomes of low-wage workers, minimum wage hikes affect demand for cannabis products which in turn could contribute to the retail price effects found in the main part of the paper.\footnote{\cite{leung2021} finds more than full minimum wage pass-through to grocery store prices in the U.S. and attributes part of the price effect to demand feedback.} In this subsection, I test for such demand effects.
+If the retail price elasticity of demand for cannabis products is non-zero, then a regression of quantity sold on treatment intensity will suffer from simultaneity.
+Nevertheless, the resulting bias will lead to conservative estimates and hence provide a lower bound---and useful test---of possible demand effects.\footnote{Treatment intensity is endogenous because it simultaneously affects prices and quantity demanded.
+Since $cov(p_{r,t}, \Delta MW_{r,t-l} \times Bite_{k(r),t-l}) > 0$, $cov(q_{r,t}, \Delta MW_{r,t-l} \times Bite_{k(r),t-l} > 0)$, and $cov(q_{r,t}, p_{j,t}) < 0$, OLS estimates are negatively biased.} To test for demand effects I estimate the following variant of equation \ref{eq:2} for retailers:

-The dependent variable is the natural logarithm of the monthly establishment-level quantity index, which is constructed similarly to the price index used in the previous sections.
-My results show that minimum wage hikes have no effect on cannabis consumption in the nine month period spanning $t-2$ through $t+6$ (see table \ref{tab:j.2} in appendix \ref{appendix:j}).
+The dependent variable is the natural logarithm of the monthly establishment-level quantity index.\footnote{The quantity index is constructed similarly to the price index used in the previous sections.
+Since a quantity index requires products to have a common unit of measurement, equation \ref{eq:9} is restricted to the product category 'Usable Marijuana' and product quantities are converted to grams.} My results show that minimum wage hikes have no effect on cannabis consumption in the nine month period spanning $t-2$ through $t+6$ (see Appendix Table \ref{tab:j.2}).
 However, a positive pre-trend is found for the periods $t-6$ through $t-2$.
-This pre-trend, coupled with the flat treatment effects after $t-2$, suggest that the results may not be very accurate and preclude a strong conclusion on the effects of minimum wage hikes on cannabis demand.
+This pre-trend coupled with the flat treatment effects after $t-2$ preclude a strong conclusion on the effects of minimum wage hikes on cannabis demand.